Chris Klieman: Coaching career

 After graduating from Northern Iowa in 1990, Klieman began coaching for the Panthers under then-head coach Terry Allen until 1993.
 Klieman accepted a position with Western Illinois and stayed there for 3 seasons until 1996.
 In 1997, he enjoyed a brief season stay with Kansas as a defensive backs coach and one season with Missouri State in 1999.
 He then spent five seasons at Loras College from 2001 to 2005, serving as defensive coordinator from 2002 to 2004.
 In 2005, he accepted his first head coaching position, leading the Division III Loras Duhawks to a 3–7 record.
-In early 2006, he stepped down from his head coaching position at Loras to accept the defensive backs coaching position back at his alma mater Northern Iowa.
+In early 2006, he stepped down from his head coaching position at Loras to accept the defensive backs coaching position back at his alma mater, Northern Iowa.
 He became co-defensive coordinator the next year and held that position until leaving for North Dakota State in 2011.

 North Dakota State

 In 2011, Craig Bohl hired Klieman as a defensive backs coach.
 He became the defensive coordinator the following season in 2012 until being promoted in 2014.
-After Bohl announced that he was leaving to become the head coach of Wyoming, then athletic director Gene Taylor promoted Klieman to become the 30th head football coach in Bison history in 2014.
+After Bohl announced that he was leaving to become the head coach of Wyoming, then-athletic director Gene Taylor promoted Klieman to become the 30th head football coach in Bison history in 2014.

 After winning three consecutive National Championships and going 43–2 since 2011, the expectations for the 2014 team were not high.
-The Bison had lost their starting quarterback and a total of 30 seniors that graduated before the season started.
+The Bison had lost their starting quarterback and a total of 30 seniors who graduated before the season started.
 But 2014 surprised everyone when he and future 2nd overall NFL draft pick Carson Wentz led the Bison to a 15–1 overall record and a fourth consecutive national championship by beating Illinois State in a close, hard-fought championship game.
 NDSU became the first Division 1 football program to win four consecutive championships.

 In 2015, the Bison continued their winning ways and ended the season 13–2 with a fifth consecutive national championship, the most by any NCAA football program in history.

 In 2016, the Bison again won their conference title, but lost in the FCS semi-finals to James Madison, their first playoff loss in 6 years.
 They ended the year at 12–2, their sixth straight season with double-digit wins.
-The 2017 season continued the Bison dominance by again going 10–1 and winning their seventh consecutive MVFC title and avenging the previous years loss to James Madison by beating them in the Championship Game 17–13.
-It was Klieman's third National Championship in four seasons and the Bison's sixth in seven years.
+The 2017 season continued the Bison dominance by again going 10–1 and winning their seventh consecutive MVFC title and avenging the previous year's loss to James Madison by beating them in the Championship Game 17–13.
+It was Klieman's third national championship in four seasons and the Bison's sixth in seven years.
 They won it all again in 2018.